stvnjnk/hand-gesture-controlled-robot/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

----